cloudControl/documentation/Guides/PHP/Symfony.md

 $ cctrlapp APP_NAME/default deploy
 ~~~

-You can check this deployment at _APP_NAME.cloudcontrolled.com_.
+You can check this deployment at `http://APP_NAME.cloudcontrolled.com`.
 The session test shouldn't differ from the development deployment, but the environment name should be 'prod' and the loglines will not appear in cctrlapp log error (if you defined '_error_' as log level in `/app/config/config_prod.yml`).